 Heat butter in a small skillet over medium heat until melted, then add bread crumbs and cook, stirring and tossing frequently, until golden brown and crisp, about 5 minutes.
 Add half of shallots and cook, stirring, until fragrant, about 30 seconds.
 Remove from heat, add half of parsley and half of chives, and toss to combine.
 Season mixture to taste with salt and pepper.

-Transfer the poached eggs to the skillet with the bread crumbs and turn them carefully to coat in crumbs.
-Place the eggs on top of the salad and spoon any remaining crumbs on top.
+Transfer poached eggs to skillet with bread crumbs and turn them carefully to coat in crumbs.
+Place eggs on top of salad and spoon any remaining crumbs on top.
 Serve immediately.